pgroudas/handbook/README.md

 [Pig macros](http://ofps.oreilly.com/titles/9781449302641/advanced_pig_latin.html#macros) help you break up large pig scripts into modular, reusable chunks.

 ## A Simple Example
 Let's look at an example where a macro would be helpful.
-Imagine that, using our NYSE data, we'd like to write a script that can get the price data for any range of years.
-We can do this with a macro.
-The macro would look like:
+Imagine that, using our NYSE data, we'd like to get the price data for any range of years.
+We can put this code into a macro that looks like:

-	-- macro to get NYSE data for a given year
 	DEFINE get_nyse_for_years(first_year, last_year)
 	returns filtered_year_prices {